newrelic/newrelic-salesforce-exporter/cmd/nr-salesforce-eventlog/README.md

 ```

 It defines a list of custom SOQL queries to request using the SFDC query API.
-Unlike EventLogFiles, these queries can request data from any of the
+Unlike `EventLogFile`, these queries can request data from any of the
 [standard objects](https://developer.salesforce.com/docs/atlas.en-us.object_reference.meta/object_reference/sforce_api_objects_list.htm)
 or the [tooling objects](https://developer.salesforce.com/docs/atlas.en-us.api_tooling.meta/api_tooling/reference_objects_list.htm).
 Each entry in the list has the following structure: